dks-codes/Vaidyasala/README.md

 # Vaidyasala
-Vaidyasala is a platform that provides patients for setting up an appointment with the Doctors!
+Vaidyasala is a platform that enables patients to book an appointment with the Doctors!